 Back in the mid-1960s, social critic Marshall McLuhan coined the phrase “the medium is the message” when talking about video.
 And it’s even more true today!
 Rather than just being a container for your marketing content, video is a way of communicating a culture, an attitude, a style.
 As an entrepreneur, you probably already know that video boosts business.
-If you’re not aware of this yet, you really need to add video to your website and your messaging ASAP.
 But where do you start?

 1. Your company needs a video marketing culture

 Companies all over Europe are using video every day for multiple purposes.
-Internal and external communication, training, marketing, recruitment…the list goes on.
+Internal and external communication, training, marketing, recruitment, sales…the list goes on.
 If you can think of it, you can use it.
 The Sales Lion is an example of a company that’s helping integrate video into the corporate environment.

-Or take a look at our blog post Video is HR’s secret weapon!
-We’ll bet many people haven't yet thought of all the ways that video can help take your company’s HR efforts to the next level — candidate search and recruitment, employer branding, onboarding, even employee communications.
+Or take a look at our blog post on Video for employer branding!
+We’ll bet many people haven't yet thought of all the ways that video can help take your company’s HR efforts to the next level — not just for employer branding, but also for candidate search and recruitment, onboarding, even employee communications.
 It’s pretty impressive and helps explain why more and more companies are hiring Chief Video Officers.